 c.
 A slaughtered goat

-10. Which is the only place in Australia that celebrates Thanksgiving?
+- Which is the only place in Australia that celebrates Thanksgiving?

 a.
-Marshall islands
+Marshall Islands

 b.
 Fiji

 c.
-Norfolk islands
+Norfolk Island

 a.
 The president